by John Salt - Last Updated September 2024

 In fact, the added weight of the gas engine actually makes your heli fly a lot more scale like.
 More weight means more stability and longer, more pronounced cyclic commands to slow or change directions.
 The inside of your fuselage and windows won’t be covered in nitro oil residue either – a nice benefit.

-As far as the field equipment you'll need for a gas RC Helicopter, it's pretty much identical to a nitro model other than not needing a glow plug power panel or driver and likely no electric starter is required either.
+As far as the field equipment you'll need for a gas RC Helicopter, it's pretty much identical to a nitro model other than not needing a glow plug power panel or driver.
+You may or may not need a 12V external starter depending on the specific starting method your gasser RC helicopter uses (more on this shortly).

 I like most folks use a simple hand crank fuel pump attached to a small plastic petrol Jerry jug for refueling & de-fueling.